Clone trooper: Commander Fox

 Marshal Commander Fox, CC-1010, led the Coruscant Guard, an elite clone trooper unit assigned to serve as peace-keepers on the Galactic Republic capital.
 Following the Battle on Teth, Fox's squad rescued Senator Padmé Amidala from Ziro the Hutt.
 Fox stormed Ziro's Palace, took out his battle droids, and freed Amidala.
 Ziro was taken to the Republic Judiciary Central Detention Center.
 When Cad Bane entered the Senate building and held a number of Senators and the Supreme Chancellor hostage, Fox led a company of the Coruscant Guard to cut off his escape.
 Unfortunately, Bane had rigged the chamber and the hostages with explosives.
 Seeing this, Fox ordered his men to stand down and allowed the bounty hunter and his team to leave the Senate building.

 Like every other clone trooper in the Guard, Fox was bound by honor and duty to protect and serve the Supreme Chancellor and the members of the Galactic Senate.
 Utterly fearless, he was always the first to lead the charge into battle, even in the most perilous combat situations.
 His unquestionable loyalty meant he would carry out his orders without question, even if it meant killing a Jedi or another "brother".
+An example of this devotion to orders is seen as he shot ARC Trooper "Fives" with his DC-17.
 His exemplary performance has made him one of the most highly decorated soldiers in the Republic army.
 Additional sources state that Fox continued his duty on Coruscant, until an error on his part led Darth Vader to execute him by force snapping his neck.